ctallec/world-models/docs/README.md

 *World Models* introduces a *model-based* approach to reinforcement learning.
 It revolves around a three part model, comprised of:

   1. A Variational Auto-Encoder (VAE, Kingma et al., 2014)[2], a generative model, who learns both an encoder and a decoder.
 The encoder's task is to compress the input images into a compact latent representation.
 The decoder's task is to recover the original image from the latent representation.
   2. A Mixture-Density Recurrent Network (MDN-RNN, Graves, 2013)[3], trained to predict the latent encoding of the next frame given past latent encodings and actions.
-The mixture-density network outputs a gaussian mixture observational density at each time step, allowing for multi-modal model predictions.
+The mixture-density network outputs a Gaussian mixture for predicting the distribution density of the next observation.
   3. A simple linear Controller (C).
 It takes as inputs both the latent encoding of the current frame and the hidden state of the MDN-RNN given past latents and actions and outputs an action.
 It is trained to maximize the cumulated reward using the Covariance-Matrix Adaptation Evolution-Strategy ([CMA-ES](http://www.cmap.polytechnique.fr/~nikolaus.hansen/cmaartic.pdf), Hansen, 2006)[4], a generic black box optimization algorithm.

 Below is a figure from the original paper explaining the architecture.